-Development, implementation, and analysis of methods for assessing population diet and nutrition status in low- and middle-income countries.
+Development and application of methods for assessing population diet, diet quality, and nutrition status in low- and middle-income countries.

 Development of innovative platforms for population-based nutrition research and surveillance, and multidimensional food systems measurement.